 Sitecore.

-Most popular enterprise DXP with 15+ years of market dominance.
-Heavy, complex, powerful.
-Founded in 2001 in Copenhagen, Denmark.
-Now based in San Francisco.
+Most popular enterprise DXP with 15+ years of market dominance; heavy, complex, powerful

 What is Sitecore?